 - Seek immediate medical help for the person

 - Try your best to keep the person still

 - Place strong form towel by each side of the neck

-The spinal cord is a very important tissue in the body.
-However, it is one of the most fragile parts of our body.
-Any time athletes place themselves in a position to be hit or jolted, there is always the slight probability of an injury to the spinal cord.
+The spinal cord is a vital tissue in the body.
+However, it is one of the most delicate parts of our body.
+Any time athletes place themselves in a position to be hit or jolted; there is always the slight probability of an injury to the spinal cord.

-The spine can be injured in a plethora of different ways and it is important to know the causes in order to better protect yourself against the many dangers out there.
-Some of the main causes for spinal cord injury involve, but limited to these, are listed below:
+The spine can be injured in a plethora of different ways, and it is essential to know the causes to protect yourself against the many dangers better out there.
+Some of the leading causes of spinal cord injury involve, but limited to these, are listed below: